RandomStudio/tether-agent-rs/README.md

 In both cases, you provide a pointer to the `PlugDefinition` so that the Agent can publish on the appropriate topic with the correct QOS for the plug.

 ## Subscribing
+For now, checking messages is done synchronously.
 The same function should be called as often as possible (e.g. once per frame or on a timed thread, etc.) on the `TetherAgent` instance:

 - `check_messages`